nuwave/lighthouse/docs/4.12/getting-started/installation.md

 You can use any GraphQL client with Lighthouse, make sure to point it to the URL defined in the config.
 By default, the endpoint lives at `/graphql`.

+To view the graphql client after installing the package navigate to `/graphql-playground` in your installation.